SamyAbdelAal/OrdableBe-challenge/README.md

 - Product catalog browsing
 - Shopping cart functionality
 - Order checkout process
-- Admin panel for managing products and orders (can be accessed from http://localhost:3000/admin)
+- Admin panel for managing products and orders (can be accessed from http://localhost:3000/admin and can only be accessed by admin user/superusers from django eg. Username:admin password:admin)

 ## Technologies Used